ND 233: Food Science and Laboratory

 Credits 3.0

-Demonstrates how the laws of science are evident in producing, processing, preparing, preserving, and metabolizing food.
-Students will learn how science connects to cooking, health, food storage as well as daily food encounters.
-This course covers the basic laws of chemistry, microbiology, and physics as they are applied to food components and complex food systems.
-Students will learn scientific facts and principles that can be applied to a future career in food science and more creative, nutritious food handling.
+This course demonstrates how the laws of science are evident in producing, processing, preparing, preserving, and metabolizing food.
+Students learn how science connects to cooking, health, food storage as well as daily food encounters.
+The course covers the basic laws of chemistry, microbiology, and physics as they are applied to food components and complex food systems.
+Students learn scientific facts and principles that can be applied to a future career in food science and more creative, nutritious food handling.
 The requirements and opportunities for obtaining a food science career are explored as well as the impact of this career path on local, national, and global economies.
-Lab fee applies.